 Given the TOC, I will discuss here the following topics.
-The section of ‘unCΨ and CΨ’ deals with certain relations between unconscious and conscious processing.
-‘Consciousness and explanation’ discuss the question whether CΨ can be viewed as an explanatory concept.
-The section of ‘consequences and speculations’ discusses several properties that CΨ may be attributed with.
+The section “UnCΨ and CΨ” deals with certain relations between unconscious and conscious processing.
+“Consciousness and explanation” discusses the question of whether CΨ can be viewed as an explanatory concept.
+The section “Consequences and speculations” discusses several properties that CΨ may be attributed with.

 UnCΨ and CΨ

-The properties of the unconscious information processing system are discovered by conducting experiments, which are designed to reveal the structure of the operation of non-conscious processes.
-These experiments use subliminal cues, priming and masking, which are known methods to achieve this goal.
-Given their results, one suggested the “unCΨ as CΨ” approach (see above).
+The properties of the unconscious information processing system are discovered by conducting experiments, which are designed to reveal the structure of the operation of nonconscious processes.
+These experiments use subliminal cues, priming and masking, which are known methods for achieving this goal.
+Given their results, some have suggested the “unCΨ as CΨ” approach (see above).

-Here I will discuss in brief the Libet (1985) famous experiments, which are most relevant to examine the issue of non-conscious information processing.
-This discussion will support the principle of "unconscious processing occurs first".
-Accordingly, every stimulus, which is received by the individual’s sensory system, undergoes unconscious information processing first, and only then, after that a certain necessary condition is met, the processed stimulus, i.e., the end-result of the information processing, may enter the state of CΨ.
+Here I will briefly discuss Libet’s (1985) famous experiments, which are most relevant to examining the issue of nonconscious information processing.
+This discussion will support the principle that “unconscious processing occurs first”.
+Accordingly, every stimulus that is received by the individual’s sensory system undergoes unconscious information processing first, and only then, after that necessary condition is met, the processed stimulus, i.e., the end result of the information processing, may enter a state of CΨ.

 Libet (1985) measured in human participants three important events related to the voluntary action of wrist flexion.
 (1) Action (A): the time of occurrence of a spontaneous voluntary wrist flexion.
-(2) Will (W): the time when the participant in the experiment felt a spontaneous will to flex the wrist.
+(2) Will (W): the time when the participant in the experiment felt a spontaneous will to flex their wrist.
 (3) Readiness Potential (RP): the time when RP is measured by Electroencephalography (EEG).
-Previous research showed that a voluntary action is preceded by RP – a specific neurophysiological activity in the brain.
-Libet has discovered the following sequence of events: RP came first and after about 350 msec appeared W, a conscious state which was followed by A after about 200 msec.
-He interpreted this discovery as follows: “This leads to the conclusion that cerebral initiation even of a spontaneous voluntary act of the hand studied here can and usually does begin unconsciously. … Put another way, the brain ‘decides’ to initiate or, at least, to prepare to initiate the act before there is any reportable subjective awareness that such a decision has taken place.” (p.
-536).
-Therefore, it seems that unconscious process and not our conscious one determines our actions.
-If this interpretation is correct, then why do one need consciousness?
+Previous research showed that a voluntary action is preceded by RP—a specific neurophysiological activity in the brain.
+Libet discovered the following sequence of events: RP came first and after about 350 msec there appeared W, a conscious state that was followed by A after about 200 msec.
+He interpreted this discovery as follows:

+This leads to the conclusion that cerebral initiation even of a spontaneous voluntary act of the hand studied here can and usually does begin unconsciously. … Put another way, the brain “decides” to initiate or, at least, to prepare to initiate the act before there is any reportable subjective awareness that such a decision has taken place.
+(Libet, 1985, p.
+536)

+Therefore it seems that unconscious processes, rather than any conscious one, determine our actions.
+If this interpretation is correct, then why do we need consciousness?
 What is it good for?
-These questions bothered scientists and philosophers for decades (e.g., Brass, Furstenberg & Mele, 2019: Velmans, 1991).
-For example, Velmans (1991) suggested that CΨ plays a minor role in the explanation of behavior.
-However, Rakover (1996, the present paper) argues that although initially a stimulus is processed unconsciously, later it may enter CΨ and become effectual.
-From Velmans' (1996) answer to Rakover's (1996) criticism, it appears that while both researchers agree that the processing of the stimulus is done first in a non-conscious manner, the disagreement revolves around the question of what the functions of CΨ are.
-While Velmans believes that from the third-person perspective CΨ has no effect on information processing, Rakover (1996, the present paper) assumes that CΨ has an effect on human behavior including information processing.
+These questions have troubled scientists and philosophers for decades (e.g., Brass, Furstenberg & Mele, 2019: Velmans, 1991).
+For example, Velmans (1991) has suggested that CΨ plays a minor role in the explanation of behavior.
+However, Rakover (1996) argues that although initially a stimulus is processed unconsciously, later it may enter CΨ and become effectual.
+From Velmans’ (1996) answer to Rakover’s (1996) criticism, it appears that while these two researchers agree that the processing of the stimulus is done first in a nonconscious manner, their disagreement revolves around the question of what the functions of CΨ are.
+While Velmans believes that from a third-person perspective CΨ has no effect on information processing, Rakover (1996) assumes that CΨ has an effect on human behavior, including information processing.